Charles H. Treat: Early life

 He was born in Frankfort, Maine, the son of Henry Treat and the grandson of Col. Ezra Treat of Maine.
 He was descended from Robert Treat, who was the royal Governor of Connecticut from 1676-1708.
 He was educated in country schools, and taught in the Academy of Rockport, Maine to pay for his schooling.
 He graduated from Dartmouth College in 1863.
 Thereafter, he entered his father's West Indian shipping business.

 Political career

 He developed a great talent for public speaking and organization.
 He spoke in Maine for James G. Blaine.
 He was the delegate at large from Delaware to the Republican National convention of 1888 in Chicago.
-He was a representative of Delaware in Congress.
+He was the Republican candidate for representative of Delaware in Congress in 1888.
 He moved to New York City and planned the entire campaign which won the east side for the Republican Party in 1893.
 In 1896 President William McKinley appointed him the collector of Internal Revenue for the Wall Street District, Elihu Root and Cornelius N. Bliss being his sponsors.
 He was reappointed by President Theodore Roosevelt in 1902.
 In 1905, Treat was appointed Treasurer of the United States by President Roosevelt, a post that he held until July 1909.
 He was succeeded by Lee McClung.